ant-wireless/ANT-Android-SDKs/ANT_Android_SDK/README.md

 ## Quick Start Guide
+<i> Note: Refer to the "Creating ANT Android Applications" (.pdf) file for more detailed info </i>

 1. Ensure ANT Radio Service (ARS) is installed on device
 2. Reference ANTLib library in your application project
-3. Refer to Acquire Channels Sample to see how to:
+3. Refer to the Acquire Channels Sample to see how to:
     1. Bind to ARS
     2. Acquire channels
     3. Configure and open channels